EpistasisLab/Aliro/config/readme.md

         "<parameter 1 name>": {
             "description": "<parameter description>",
-            "type": <one of: (float, int, string, bool).  how the algorithm will cast the parameter value>", "default": <default value>,
+            "type": <one of: (float, int, string, bool).  how the algorithm will cast the parameter value>", "default": <default value> Used to set the default UI value, "ui": {
-            "ui": {
-                "style": <one of ('array', 'checkbox')>,
+                "style": <one of ('array')>,
                 "choices": <array of parameter values to be displayed in the ui.
-If 'values' is not specified, the return value is the same as the display value.>, "values": <optional; array of values to be returned by the ui.
-Only necessary if the return value is different then the display values.>
+If 'values' is not specified, the return value is the same as the display value.
+Can be any fundamental type; string, int, float, bool etc.>, "values": <optional; array of values to be returned by the ui.
+Only necessary if the return value is different then the display values.
+Can be any fundamental type; string, int, float, bool etc.>
             }
         },
         {